DaveMusika/recipepagechallenge/README.md

 ### What I learned

 I had a lot of things to learn in this project.
-For example, the use of <section>...</section> tag, <span>....</span>, creating styles within <h2>...</h> tags, making use of classes which I later used in CSS to deccorate specific html elements.
+For example, the use of <section>...</section> tag, <span>....</span>, creating styles within heading tags, making use of classes which I later used in CSS to deccorate specific html elements.

 ### Continued development